-The following Employment Tax guidance note by Tolley in association with Caroline Harwood of Burges Salmon LLP provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Caroline Harwood of Burges Salmon LLP provides comprehensive and up to date tax information covering:

 Companies engage in more complex planning for their share incentive arrangements for a number of reasons.
 These include funding issues for participants where: